Annual Report

 Governance

-CCC is governed by a Council, of whom four members are trustees.
+CCC is governed by a Council, of whom five members are trustees.
 No Council member receives any payment for his or her services.
 CCC does not employ any staff in the United Kingdom.

 The major risks to which CCC is exposed, as identified by the trustees, and the systems in place to mitigate those risks were reviewed during the year.
 The trustees also reviewed CCC’s code of practice, internal financial controls, and staff remuneration and safeguarding policies.